This project follows Lab 1-2 in the textbook. There are more detailed solutions in the back of the book.

 You see a UPX help message, as shown below:

-cd "\Users\Administrator\Desktop\126\Practical Malware Analysis Labs\BinaryCollection\Chapter_1L"
+cd "\Users\Administrator\Desktop\Practical Malware Analysis Labs\BinaryCollection\Chapter_1L"

-The file unpacks, as shown below:
+The unpacked file is much larger than the original file, as shown below:

 UPX -d -o Lab01-02-unpacked.exe Lab01-02.exe